global-synchronizer-foundation/configs/processes/validator-onboarding.md

 1. Provide the public IP of your environment, where you will set up the dev validator node, to your sponsor SV.
 2. Periodically check the progress of whitelisting using [this instruction](https://docs.dev.sync.global/validator_operator/validator_onboarding.html#validating-that-your-ip-has-been-approved).
 3. Once whitelisted by the majority of Super Validators, request an onboarding secret using the instructions from the `ONBOARDING_SECRET` block [here](https://docs.dev.sync.global/validator_operator/validator_helm.html#required-network-parameters).
 4. Use the obtained onboarding secret to join the DevNet.
-If you face any issues, don't hesitate to ask for help at the #validator-operations Slack channel.
+If you face any issues, don't hesitate to ask for help at the #validator-operations or #validator-operations-onboarding Slack channel.

 **Next Steps (TestNet and/or MainNet):**